 The Master in Finance is a two-year programme that offers students the choice between three specializations: Actuarial Science, Financial Economics and Financial Mathematics.
 The programme, which is taught in English, is both quantitative and practical.
 If you want to learn more about quantitative methods and how to apply them, the MSc Finance is the right choice for you.

 Application is open from February, 1 to March, 15.

-If you submit your application until the end of February/middle of April/end of April, you can expect to be informed about the admission decision by the middle of April/end of May/middle of June.
+Submit your application until the end of February/middle of March, to be informed about the admission decision by the middle of April/end of May.
 We recommend you to apply as soon as possible.

-Through the program, students will gain a sound understanding of cutting-edge techniques used by financial institutions, consultants, regulators and many others.
-Graduates of the program are familiar with topics such as
+Through the programme, students will gain a sound understanding of cutting-edge techniques used by financial institutions, consultants, regulators as well as fintechs, i.e., companies that offer new products based on modern technology.

 - Bank of America

 Ulm is a great place to live and to study.
 According to a ranking by Times Higher Education, which is based on research and teaching excellence, Ulm university is ranked among the top ten percent of universities world wide.
 And among all universities founded in the Golden Age of Higher Education, from 1945 to 1967, Ulm University is ranked 14 worldwide in another Times Higher Education ranking.